Billy-Spearman-WCCI/RaceCarExtension/README.md

           little styling done per-individual-element."
     * "What type of visibility modifiers does Java offer?"
         * "The primary ones are private, protected, and public.
 Code is cleaner when as many things as possible are private and as few things as possible are public.
-There's also a "default" modified, but modern code avoids it."
+There's also a "default" modified, but modern code rarely uses it."
 * When talking out-loud during a CodingBat style problem, feel free to also say what you're *not* doing.
-    * "I'm iterating the chars in this list using the modern `for (char c : str.toCharArray())` syntax.
+    * "I'm iterating the characters in this String using the modern `for (char c : str.toCharArray())` syntax.
       I could be using an old-style "for" loop with the two semicolons and the `i++`, but I prefer this approach because ..."

 # Principles